Akuli/jou/doc/classes.md

 ## Instantiating

+As we have seen, the instantiating syntax is `ClassName{field=value}`.
+The curly braces are used to distinguish instantiating from function calls.

 If you omit some class fields, they will be initialized to zero.
 Specifically, the memory used for the instance will be all zero bytes.